-Here you’ll find information about funding, contacts for getting involved in transportation decision-making processes and transportation projects in planning, design, and construction phases throughout Idaho.
+Here you will find information about funding, the decision-making process, and transportation projects in planning, design, and construction phases throughout Idaho.

 Quick Reference for Tabs (above)

 - STIP – State Transportation Improvement Program – Seven-year plan in federal format

 - STIP Amendments